OpenRTX/openrtx.github.io/compiling.md

 To flash the compiled binary on the radio, we will use `radio_tool`, but we are bundling that with the OpenRTX toolchain, so there is no need to install it by hand.
+If you have `radio_tool` installed in your system, make sure that it's version is greater or equal than v0.1.1.

 Once you have set up the toolchain, you can build the firmware binary using the following commands: